Grand Duke Paul Alexandrovich of Russia: Early life

 As the youngest child in a large family, he was much loved by his parents and siblings.
 His early years were spent with his two siblings closest in age: his sister Marie, and his brother Sergei, from whom he was inseparable.
 By the time of Paul's birth, his mother was afflicted with tuberculosis and the doctors advised her not to have more children.
 Relations between Paul's parents ceased.
-The family was struck by tragedy in 1865 with the death of Paul's eldest brother, Tsarevich Nicholas Alexandrovich, when Paul was four years old.
-The following year, his father, Alexander II, started an affair with Princess Catherine Dolgurokova, who gave him three children.
+The family was struck by tragedy in 1865 with the death of Paul's eldest brother, Nicholas Alexandrovich, Tsesarevich of Russia, when Paul was four years old.
+The following year, his father, Alexander II, started an affair with Princess Catherine Dolgorukova, who gave him three children.

 Grand Duke Paul's early years were spent at Tsarskoye Selo and at the Winter Palace in Saint Petersburg, with vacations at Livadia, the family's Crimean retreat.
 As time passed and the Empress’ health dictated her to avoid the harsh Russian climate, the Tsarina spent long sojourns abroad with her three youngest children in Jugenheim outside Darmstadt, and the winters in the south of France.
 Paul was a protected delicate child; he never had a robust constitution.